jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 you affect everything in the universe.

 Reaching for coherency,
-I end up with Chaos
+I end up with equilibrium
-equilibrium where nothing happens.
+where nothing happens.
 Everyone and everything
 is in a state of bliss,
 they do not need anything.